 Everything that is shared over the internet should be encrypted.
 Company should follow strong encryption mechanism and proper key management.

-There is a myth that revolves around people that data stored in the cloud is safe and secure, but it is not because you are storing your data on someone else computer.
+There is a myth among people that data stored in the cloud is safe and secure, but it isn’t because you are storing your data on someone else computer.
 Best thing to secure your data is to encrypt it before uploading on the cloud.
 Before sharing your key with your cloud provider, review the cloud provider’s policies.

 Train Up your Staffs: